HNN788 - Advanced Concepts in Specialty Nursing Practice

 Trimester 2: Cloud (online)^

-Online independent and collaborative learning activities including 3 x 1 hour online seminars (recordings provided)
+Online independent and collaborative learning activities during three full day seminars (recordings provided)

 This unit is part of the Intensive Care, Cardiac Care, Emergency Care, Critical Care and Perioperative Specialty courses nested in the Master of Nursing Practice for students who are also employed in a suitable clinical area in partnership with Deakin University.